-In disaggregating the grade band level analysis by school socioeconomic quintile, it is clearly apparent that teachers with relatively high levels of mathematical content knowledge are highly inequitably distributed and highly concentrated in the wealthiest 20% of schools (i.e. Quintile 5) - see Figure 2.
+In disaggregating the grade band level analysis by school socioeconomic quintile, it is clearly apparent that teachers with relatively high levels of mathematical content knowledge are highly inequitably distributed and highly concentrated in the wealthiest 20% of schools (i.e. Quintile 5) - see Fig. 2.

 By further disaggregating the overall mathematics teacher score and classifying teachers based on the four-category curriculum mastery scale outlined above, it is possible to show the content-knowledge grouping of teachers by school socioeconomic quintile.
-After calculating a measure of wealth based on the average household asset wealth of students in a school, we classified schools into one of five quintiles.
-Quintile 1 represents the poorest 20% of schools in our sample, quintile 2 the second-poorest 20% of schools etc., all the way to quintile 5 which represents the wealthiest 20% of schools in our sample (Figure 2).
-When calculating the proportion of teachers in each grade-level of content knowledge by school socioeconomic quintile, there is a large increase in the standard errors, as one might expect with shrinking sample size.
-Notably the teachers' scores for quintiles 1, 2, 3 and 4 are not statistically significantly different from each other.
-The most striking feature of the socioeconomic distribution of knowledgeable teachers is the large spike in the proportion of quintile 5 teachers with content knowledge above the level taught.
-Once again, while the broad patterns of content knowledge broken down by grade band level seen in Figure 1 are reflected here, the quintile categorization highlights that almost half (45%) of the quintile 5 teachers were (non-anomalously) able to handle grade 8/9 items compared to less than 10% of teachers in Quintile 1, 2 and 3 schools.
+For those unfamiliar with the South African quintile classification system, quintile 1 represents the poorest 20% of schools, quintile 2 the second-poorest 20% of schools, etc., all the way to quintile 5 which represents the wealthiest 20% of schools (Fig. 2).
+When calculating the proportion of teachers in each gradelevel of content knowledge by socioeconomic quintile, there is a large increase in the standard errors, as one might expect with